 One thing is certain: you will have no trouble spotting the Vittoriano!
-There is no missing the immaculate silhouette of the monument – built in white Brescia marble and travertine!
-The Vittoriano is 140 meters wide and 70 meters high (for a total area of 17,550 m²).
+The Vittoriano is 140 meters wide and 70 meters high (for a total area of 17,550 m²)… there is no missing its immaculate silhouette built in white Brescia marble and travertine!

 Built in a neo-classical style with touches of eclecticism, the monument’s architecture is quite rich…if not over-the-top!
 While visiting the monument, don’t miss: